actualdankcoder/danksearch/README.md

 No installation is required, download the header only library `danksearch.py` and move it to your project folder

 # Supporting Operating Systems
-Should work on any operating system without issues, tested on:
+Should work on any operating system excluding android without any issues, tested on:

     - Ubuntu 18.04
     - Windows 10